ahmaeldesoky/birdnet/README.md

 The audio models support all formats compatible with the SoundFile library (see [here](https://python-soundfile.readthedocs.io/en/0.11.0/#read-write-functions)).
 This includes, but is not limited to, WAV, FLAC, OGG, and AIFF.
 The flexibility of supported formats ensures that the models can handle a wide variety of audio input types, making them adaptable to different use cases and environments.

-## Model Formats and Execution Details
+## Model formats and execution details

 This project provides two model formats: Protobuf/Raven and TFLite.
 Both models are designed to have identical precision up to 2 decimal places, with differences only appearing from the third decimal place onward.